 Students are enrolled as either full-time or part-time.
 Students enrolled as part-time can enroll as full-time after earning 46 credit hours.
-A student who wishes to change his/her enrollment status during the academic year must obtain the approval of the Vice Chancellor for Academic and Student Affairs and must file a Request for Exception to Academic Policy form (available in the Records and Registration Department).
-The director of records and registration must certify all changes of status.
+A student who wishes to change his/her enrollment status during the academic year must obtain the approval of the Vice Chancellor for Academic Affairs and must file a form requesting to change their status (available in the Records and Registration Department).
+The Director of Records and Registration must certify all changes of status.
 Any student who enrolls in or reduces his or her course load to fewer than 12 hours in a semester is considered a part-time student.

-Students may not enroll in more than 16 credit hours per semester without the written approval of the Chancellor or Vice Chancellor for Academic and Student Affairs.
-Students will not be allowed to enroll in more than 18 credit hours per semester.
+Students may not enroll in more than 16 credit hours per semester without the written approval of the Chancellor or Vice Chancellor for Academic Affairs.
+As per an ABA Standard students will not be allowed to enroll in more than 18 credit hours per semester.